spicywebau/craft-neo/docs/settings.md

 ## `newBlockButtonStyle`

-This setting, which defaults to `'matrix'`, controls the type of new block buttons/dropdowns that will be used on Neo input fields.
+This setting, which defaults to `'classic'`, controls the type of new block buttons/dropdowns that will be used on Neo input fields.
 The following options ara available:

-- `'matrix'`: buttons in the style of a Matrix field's buttons (prior to Neo 3.6.0 the only style available)
+- `'classic'`: buttons in the style of a Matrix field's buttons (prior to Neo 3.6.0 the only style available)
 - `'grid'`: a new block grid using block type icons, inspired by [Vizy](https://github.com/verbb/vizy)
 - `'list'`: show new block buttons in a permanent dropdown style, that also shows block type icons

 ## `blockTypeIconSources`

-If `newBlockButtonType` is set to something other than `'matrix'`, this setting, which defaults to `'*'` (allowing all sources), controls which icon asset sources are allowed to be used for setting block type icons.
+If `newBlockButtonType` is set to something other than `'classic'`, this setting, which defaults to `'*'` (allowing all sources), controls which icon asset sources are allowed to be used for setting block type icons.